backend-developers-ltd/ComputeHorde/README.md

 ![ComputeHorde.svg](ComputeHorde.svg)

-ComputeHorde is a specialized subnet within the [Bittensor network](https://bittensor.com) that provides the computing power of GPU-equipped servers.
+ComputeHorde is a specialized subnet within the [Bittensor network](https://bittensor.com) designed to **supercharge Bittensor with scalable and trusted GPU computing power**.

-The primary purpose of ComputeHorde is to **provide access to decentralized computing resources required by validators of other subnets**.
-By removing reliance on centralized cloud providers, ComputeHorde ensures the Bittensor network remains true to its goal of decentralized resilience.
+By transforming untrusted GPUs provided by miners into trusted compute resources, ComputeHorde enables **validators of other subnets** to access large amounts of decentralized computing power efficiently and cost-effectively, paving the way for Bittensor to scale beyond its current limitations to potentially support over 1,000 subnets.

 ## Key Features